 Put simply, cohesion is important because it makes rooms easier to digest.
 We’ve probably all had the unpleasant experience of walking into a room that is just too much to handle.
 More than likely, no matter how that room looked from your perspective, the reason why it hurt your eyes and brain is that it lacked cohesion.

-, even though our eyes are constantly taking in information, our brains try and boil everything down to the simplest, recognizable pattern.
-That's why, when we walk into a new room, we instantly recognize that it's a kitchen or bathroom, rather than focusing on aesthetic details.
+According to Gestalt psychology, even though our eyes are constantly taking in information, our brains try and boil everything down to the simplest, recognizable pattern.
+That’s why, when we walk into a new room, we instantly recognize that it’s a kitchen or bathroom, rather than focusing on aesthetic details.
 Only after getting a feel for the room as a whole can we focus on the individual elements.

 Using harmony and unity to create a sense of cohesion makes that initial pattern recognition easy.
 Our brains categorize those repeated details and similarities much faster than they would if none of the design elements fit together, which subconsciously allows us to be calmer when we’re in the space.

 How to incorporate them

 Incorporating harmony and unity is all about showcasing similarity.
 It’s why we tell you to utilize the same colors, patterns, textures, shapes and materials in a variety of applications throughout the space.
 Take the picture above as an example.
 The monochromatic color scheme can be seen throughout the wall coverings, flooring, furniture and textiles.

 If you’re having trouble getting your design to feel harmonious, we recommend focusing on a single element as your source of design inspiration.
 Pick something small like a patterned throw pillow and take it around with you as you shop for other items.
 Then, on a case-by-case basis, judge these items on whether or not they work well together.